filpoyma/gitIssues-RNative/README.md

 ## Change repository name

-Open constants/api.js in your text editor and edit constant "REPONAME".
+Open ./constants/api.js file in your text editor and edit constant "REPONAME".

 ## Run on device